THE BEST PRIVATE DAY TRIPS FROM BELGRADE TO THE NORTH OF SERBIA - TOURS OF VOJVODINA

 Although about 4000 Jewish citizens perished in the Nazi concentration camps at the end of World War II, and the Jewish community now is only a fraction of what it once was, we can see Jewish architectural heritage at every step in the town.

-PRIVATE DAY TRIP TO NOVI SAD, BAC, BODJANI, PETROVARADIN FORTRESS AND FRUSKA GORA
+PRIVATE DAY TRIP TO NOVI SAD, BAC, BODJANI AND FRUSKA GORA

 Our next destination is BAC, the town surrounded by fertile land, beautiful orchards, and vineyards.
 It rose to prominence in the middle ages when it served both as the Archbishopric and a district seat.

-We will visit the BODJANI MONASTERY, founded in the 15 century and centuries later painted by Christifor Zhefarovic, a painter, engraver, writer, poet, and a notable proponent of Pan Slavism.
+Our next visit is the BODJANI MONASTERY, founded in the 15th century and centuries later painted by Christifor Zhefarovic, a painter, engraver, writer, poet, and notable proponent of Pan Slavism.
 Biblical scenes in the Church of the Presentation of the Blessed Virgin are certainly the most unusual paintings in any Serbian monastery.
 Biblical characters dressed in 18th-century costumes and other eccentric visions mark the beginning of Baroque art in Vojvodina.

 After sightseeing the PETROVARADIN FORTRESS, built by Austrians for over 90 years as a military fort to reinforce their defense against the Ottomans, we will descend to WASSERSTADT, its administrative center, for a pleasant walk.

-PRIVATE DAY TRIP TO NOVI SAD, PETROVARADIN, SREMSKI KARLOVCI AND FRUSKA GORA
+PRIVATE DAY TRIP TO NOVI SAD, SREMSKI KARLOVCI AND FRUSKA GORA

 Leaving Belgrade, we will cross both the river Sava and the river Danube as we travel northwards to the NATIONAL PARK OF FRUSKA GORA.